jjhw/llama.openvino/README.md

 # llama_openvino
 This sample shows how to implement a llama-based model with OpenVINO runtime.
+Please notice this repository is only for functional test.

 ## How to run it?
 1. Install the requirements: